Jeff Luhnow: Houston Astros

 On January 13, 2020, Luhnow and Hinch were suspended for the 2020 season by Rob Manfred, the Commissioner of Baseball, for failing to prevent the Astros from cheating by electronically stealing signs during the 2017 and 2018 seasons.
 According to Manfred, Luhnow adamantly denied knowing about Astros players banging on a trash can to signal specific pitches, or that employees in the replay room were decoding signs and sending them to the dugout.
 Manfred stated that while Luhnow didn't know about players' efforts to use technology to steal signs, he should have made it his business to know, given that the general manager is charged with ensuring that the baseball side of a franchise's operations complies with "both standards set by Club ownership and MLB Rules."
 If Luhnow commits another "material violation" of MLB rules, he will be permanently banned from baseball.
 Manfred also required Luhnow to undergo "management/leadership training" during his suspension.
 It is the longest suspension for a baseball executive since former Atlanta Braves general manager John Coppolella was banned from baseball for life in 2017.

 According to Manfred, had Luhnow taken "adequate steps" to ensure the Astros followed the rules, the sign stealing operation could have been shut down as early as Manfred's September 2017 memo reminding all clubs that it was illegal to use electronic equipment to steal signs, and certainly by March 2018, when MLB disciplinarian Joe Torre issued a memo which clarified the ban on using technology to steal signs.
 As a result of that failure, Manfred decided to hold Luhnow "personally responsible for the conduct of his Club."
 He also harshly criticized the culture of the Astros' baseball operations department, saying that its emphasis on "results over other considerations" fostered an environment that not only made it possible for the sign stealing to continue for as long as it did, but also allowed Luhnow's assistant, Brandon Taubman, to make inappropriate and sexist remarks to female reporters after the Astros clinched the 2019 pennant.
 Taubman was fired for lying about the comments, and was subsequently placed on the ineligible list through at least the 2020 season.
 Manfred later claimed that Luhnow's failure to notify the players about the 2017 memo was a major reason why MLB didn't discipline any players for their roles in the scandal.
-Manfred told ESPN that had he suspended or fined any players for their roles, the MLB Players Association would have challenged such discipline "on the basis that we never properly informed them of the rules."
+Manfred told ESPN that had he suspended or fined any players for their roles, the MLB Players Association (MLBPA) would have challenged such discipline "on the basis that we never properly informed them of the rules."

 Hours after MLB announced its sanctions, Astros owner Jim Crane fired Luhnow and Hinch.
-Crane said, "Neither of them started this but neither of them did anything about it.
+Crane said: "Neither of them started this but neither of them did anything about it".